open/close all folders

 - Your Mind Makes It Real: Besides all the elves in the forest being, well, dead, there's also the small matter of Oberon's nightmares taking on a physical forms as monsters called Skulls.

 Sir William the Bold/BlackA human paladin, Sir William succumbed to the sin of Lust and makes all of Heaven's Peak suffer for it, leading a cult devoted specifically to sex.
-The succubi queen he summoned to please him, his cult, and anyone else interested is the source of the Heaven's Peak zombie plague.
 He's also Velvet's betrothed, though she really doesn't give a damn about him.